nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 The standard: UNI-EN 13001-2:2015 it was taken as a reference.

 This part required a lot of calculation.
 The structure was divided into elementary structures and equilibrium was made at each node.
-Some design assumptions were made.

-The wind force is neglected as a first approximation.
+Some design assumptions were made. e.g. The wind force is neglected as a first approximation.

 Finally, the forces transmitted to the next part of the arm are calculated.